HwiyeolJo/ExtroForWVEnrich/README.md

 3) TextClassification.ipynb : Codes for downstream tasks.

+## update 230121
+Due to the lastest update of scikit-learn, vector dimension after extrofitting could be weird.
+- In the case of the ‘svd’ solver, the shape is (n_samples, min(rank, n_components)).

+The possible solutions are:

+- use old version of scikit-learn

+- use old version of LDA;

+  - change sklearn.discriminant_analysis.LinearDiscriminantAnalysis to sklearn.lda.LDA

-* few modifications (maybe datapath) are only required to run them by yourself.
+Few modifications (maybe data_path) are only required to run them by yourself.

 ## Other data resources
 We are delayed for finding external storage to upload such large datasets (e.g., 4.7GB per a Word Embedding File) in Anonymous.